 I’ve said it before and I’ll say it again.
 Since becoming a dad, nothing gets me going as much as a pushchair – well, that and the missus of course.
 A nice shape, beautiful curves, very flexible and supports the baby.
 And that’s just the missus!
 I jest of course.
 Since giving birth, the missus is no where near as flexible as she was…

 Anyway, I digress.
 We’ve been on the lookout for a new pushchair recently.
 Something that’s good across different terrains, something that’s compact and something that doesn’t need to be taken apart in order for it to fold.
 A pushchair that I’ve quietly had my eye on because it does all of these things is the Armadillo Flip from Mamas & Papas.
-Since seeing it for the first time when it was launched at Mumsnet’s Bumpfest last year, I’ve been keen to take a closer look and try it out.

 I was therefore giddy with glee when I was contacted by Mamas & Papas to loan one of their brand new Armadillo Flip XT Pushchair for our recent holiday to Bluestone Wales.
 As I understood it, the XT version of the pushchair was basically the regular Flip on steroids – think of Gareth Bale at Southampton vs Gareth Bale at Real Madrid if you’re looking for a footy reference.